Khoawawa/Transformer/README.md

 # Transformer
-Implementation of a simple transformer
+Implementation of the transformer according to the orignal paper "Attention is all you need"